 Here, Subordinate Lawyer will need to communicate to Client the significant developments and other information reasonably necessary to permit Client to make informed decisions regarding the ongoing representation.
 Rule 1.4(a)(2)-(3) and (b).
-Subordinate Lawyer should maintain the privacy and other legal rights of Impaired Lawyer20 when communicating with Client, unless Impaired Lawyer authorizes his private information to be shared.
-Rule 1.4(d) ("A lawyer's obligation under this rule to provide information and documents is subject to any applicable protective order, non-disclosure agreement, or limitation under statutory or decisional law.").
+When it is possible to do so, Subordinate Lawyer should consider maintaining the privacy and other legal rights of Impaired Lawyer when communicating with Client, unless Impaired Lawyer authorizes his private information to be shared.
+Rule 1.4(b).
 This may necessitate communicating to Client only that Impaired Lawyer is unable to continue as counsel on Client's matter, focusing on the facts of Impaired Lawyer's conduct specific to Client's matter and avoiding any disclosure of Impaired Lawyer's personal and private information.
 For example, Subordinate Lawyer should disclose to Client that Impaired Lawyer failed to timely communicate the settlement demand, the details of the offer, and the impact it may have on Client's matter.
-Subordinate Lawyer should also disclose that Impaired Lawyer was unable to effectively argue before the court on behalf of Client's opposition to the MSJ.
-In the latter example, even though Subordinate Lawyer was able to step in and successfully argue the MSJ, Impaired Lawyer's conduct during the hearing is a significant development related to the representation or information that is reasonably necessary to permit Client to make informed decisions regarding the ongoing representation under rule 1.4.21
+Subordinate Lawyer could also disclose that Impaired Lawyer was unable to effectively argue before the court on behalf of Client's opposition to the MSJ.